You are currently viewing 10 Best Language Apps for Travel to Download Before Your Next Trip 2024Pin

 Language Categories and Difficulty Rankings

 The Foreign Service Institute (FSI) put together a list to show English speakers approximate times to reach S3 (Speaking 3) and R3 (Reading 3) proficiency levels in other languages.
-They start with Category I languages, which are most similar to English and ends with Category V, where you see the most linguistic and cultural differences in languages.
+They start with Category I languages, which are most similar to English, and end with Category V, where you see the most linguistic and cultural differences in languages.

 • Category I (23-24 weeks/575-600 hrs) – Afrikaans, Danish, Dutch, French, Italian, Norwegian, Portuguese, Romanian, Spanish, Swedish.